Green Wireless Network Scaling for Joint Deployment: Multi-BSs or Multi-RISs?: System Model and Problem Formulation

 \end{Prob}

 However, Problem~\ref{prob:transformed} remains challenging due to three inherent difficulties.
 First, the severe non-convexity of the JS divergence metric $\xi(C_T, D_T)$ is exacerbated by RIS-induced cascaded channels, which intensifies variable coupling and invalidates conventional convex optimization.
-Second, the unknown and highly heterogeneous spatial traffic distribution $D_T$ precludes the use of standard stochastic geometry models (e.g., PPP), necessitating robust data-driven methods.
-Third, the capacity model structurally deviates from classical RBF networks \cite{yu2024iree}, as RIS reflections transform signal propagation from distance-based kernels to complex multi-path interactions, creating a model mismatch that demands specialized iterative frameworks.
+Second, the objective requires the capacity distribution to match a heterogeneous traffic distribution over the entire continuous service region, rather than optimizing a finite set of link-level performance variables.
+This spatial-field matching requirement substantially increases the dimensionality and computational complexity of the joint deployment problem.
+Third, conventional single-branch RBF methods \cite{yu2024iree} cannot be directly applied because the RIS-assisted spatial contribution is jointly determined by the BS--RIS and RIS--user propagation paths and the controllable RIS phases, rather than by a standard distance-based kernel with an independently adjustable center.